Lidiya-MK/Echo-AI/README.md

 ## Hosting

-The script is hosted on **[PythonAnywhere](https://www.pythonanywhere.com/)**, which provides an easy and reliable platform to deploy Python-based applications.
+The script is hosted on **[PythonAnywhere](https://www.pythonanywhere.com/)**, which provides a simple platform to deploy Python-based applications.